jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 ## Testing the blue/green deployment

-### Intermediate statement update (Fig. 4)

-1. Deploy a data product with n statements from source to facts and views
+### Pre-deployment activities

+* Get the **list of PR** to integrate in the release
+* Get the **list of Flink modified table** cross PRs to work on using git commands
+* **Create release branch**
+* Modify each Flink statement for the modified table so the DDL and `insert into` of the dml use a new version postfix
+* Propagate to the children Flink Statement to consume from the new versioned tables, continue recursively to the sink Kafka Connector.
+* Get the list of table impacted, review execution plan
+* Verify resource (cmompute pool and CFU usage) availability
+* Deploy to stage environment: an environment with existing Flink statements already running
+    ```sh
+    shift_left pipeline deploy --table-list-file-name statements-to-deploy.txt`
+    ```

+###  Data Quality Validation

+The tools and practices need to address:

+* **Schema Compatibility Checks:** Validate that new table versions maintain backward compatibility
+* **Data Lineage Validation:** Ensure data flows correctly through the new pipeline versions
+* **Record Count Validation:** Compare record counts between blue/green versions
+* **Data Freshness Checks:** Validate that data processing latency hasn't increased

+### Integration tests

+Generate comprehensive test data for blue-green validation

-1. Send a sample of synthetic test data to source topics, validate they reach sink tables
+* Send a sample of synthetic test data to source topics, validate they reach sink tables
-1. Create a branch in git to support statement modification
-1. Change intermediate statements to add a simple field or computation.
-It should create a v2.
-1. Deploy from this branch to the target Confluent Cloud environment using `shift_left pipeline deploy --table-list-file-name statements-to-deploy.txt`
-1. Verify no duplicate records are created from the new deployment in the output tables
+* Verify no duplicate records are created from the new deployment in the output tables

-### End to end update (Fig. 5)

-This use case addresses schema modification from the source transactional database.

-1. Change source SQL table by adding a column with default value, and with real value
-1. Verify the CDC inject new records
+* Validate all source records are processed
+* Compare aggregations between blue/green versions
+* Ensure event time processing remains consistent

 ### Test rollback procedures